 This primarily affects senior horses (over 15 years of age), of which up to 95% have dental abnormalities.

 Below are several steps you can take to support your horse’s dental health and help them chew comfortably and effectively.
+Frequent monitoring of eating behaviour and dental health is important to identify issues with chewing.

 - Soak their hay: For horses that struggle to eat forage, soaking or steaming their hay might be beneficial to soften the fibres